blockprotocol/blockprotocol/site/README.md

 #### `POST /api/uploadUserAvatar` [requires cookie authentication]

-Uploads a user avatar and apply it to logged in profil page.
+Uploads a user avatar and apply it to logged in profile page.

 - Multipart Request Body: